salmmike/simpleini/README.md

 std::string value = myconfig["my section name"]["my value"] // May throw std::out_of_range if a key isn't found
 ```

+This library can be added to your project by adding it as a submodule and adding `add_subdirectory(simple_ini)` to your CMake file.
+After that you should be able to include it with `target_link_libraries`.

 ## Contributing
 The header is formatted using `clang-format -i -style="{BasedOnStyle: Mozilla, IndentWidth: 4}`